awez/amirrajan.github.com/a-dark-room/index.md

 **Jan 5, 2014: Changes in Routine**

 The iOS version of the game is solid.
-I still get a little ansty releasing updates and brace for insta-crashes on my iPad Air.
-It hasn't happend again though.
+I still get a little antsy releasing updates and brace for insta-crashes on my iPad Air.
+It hasn't happened again though.
 With a little bit of breathing room, I started working through Land of Lisp and started studying Clojure.
-I also started doing screen casts on NodeJS development (my Coding Out Loud screencasts). @ADarkRoomiOS's Twitter remained active.
+I also started doing screencasts on NodeJS development (my Coding Out Loud screencasts). @ADarkRoomiOS's Twitter remained active.
 I kept interacting with fans.
 It was a great way to relax and joke around with the community.

 I also started work on a "spiritual" sequel to A Dark Room.
 Lots of HTML5 canvas work and AngularJS.
 Nodekick (the NodeJS game that Team Us built for Node Knockout 2013) also got cleaned up.